Grid ref: TL 784 317 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-The main entrance is on Hedingham Road (A1017 Braintree–Hedingham) two miles east of Halstead.
+The main entrance is on Hedingham Road (A1017 Braintree–Hedingham) two miles west of Halstead.

 A bus service from Braintree to Castle Hedingham runs along Hedingham Road.